HassanKanj/external-ssd-case-for-laptop/README.md

 Use this 3D model at your own responsibility, and please note the following:

-- Based on my own experience, the design seems sturdy, but I still didn't test it extensively, so there's no guarantees regarding that.
+- Based on my own experience, the design seems sturdy, but I still didn't test it extensively, so there are no guarantees regarding that.
 - I am not sure if orienting the HDD in this way can have side effects on the hard disk, do your research and decide accordingly.

 ## License